. .

 “Regardless of the quality of their work…[émigré] German directors as a group bore a haughty self-confident mien that French producers respected.
 The successfully asked for larger budgets, for extended production schedules, and for more professional working conditions than was customary in the French industry because producers thought them as proven thoroughbreds…

 “When their films were organized by German producers like Eric Pommer or Constantin Geftman, a vague large-scale “movie look” results.
 Pabst’s Mademoiselle Docteur is such a case, draped in sets and costumes (designed respectively by Georges Annenkov and Serge Piménoff) clearly tagged “international style.”
 But the film also exhibits an exceptional precision of editing.
 Its plot complications and chase structure would have been beyond the capability of all French directors, except perhaps Julien Duvivier.
 Scenes are juggled for their interrelated rhythms and each scene in itself is broken down in a fine decoupage, showing us fleeting glances, hidden objects, and quick facial reactions.
 Pabst actively involves the exotic city of Salonika and employs a host of props common to spy films but uncommon in French cinema.
 In fact, this facility, together with Eugen Schüfftan’s carefully mottled lighting and the self-defining behavior of so many star actors (Dita Parlo, flanked by Louis Jouvet, Pierre Fresnay, Pierre Blanchar, Jean-Louis Barrault, Viviane Romance, and Charles Dullin), makes this an impressive but impersonal showpiece.
-That is quickly reappeared in an American and then a British version suggests the transportability of its theme and look.”
+That it quickly reappeared in an American and then a British version suggests the transportability of its theme and look.”
 (174)

 Note that in the Andrews’ last sentence he says that an American version followed the French.
 This isn’t true.
 The first spy film based on Elsbeth Schragmüller came from Hollywood three years earlier, in 1934, as Stamboul Quest.
 It was directed by Sam Wood and Jack Conway, and starred Myrna Loy, George Brent and Lionel Atwill.
 Like Mademoiselle Docteur,but unlike Under Secret Orders, the lead writers were Leo Birinsky and Herman J. Mankiewicz.
 The cinematographer was James Wong Howe.
 (I compare Mademoiselle Docteur with Stamboul Quest in Appendix II below.)